-This guide will explain what typically happens at a Hindu funeral and what death rituals must take place before a typical Hindu cremation.
+This guide will explain typical Hindu funeral etiquette and what death rituals must take place before a Hindu cremation.

 Hindu beliefs about death